ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 Not all Snowflake SQL data types have a corresponding JavaScript data type.
 JavaScript does not directly support the INTEGER or NUMBER data types.
 In these cases, you should convert the SQL data type to an appropriate alternative data type.^[SQL INTEGER can be converted to SQL FLOAT which will be mapped to JavaScript number]

 ## Session State in a Stored Procedure
-The CALL statement used to execute a stored procedure, much like other SQL commands, runs within and inherits context from that session, including session variables, the current database, the current warehouse and others.
+The CALL statement used to execute a stored procedure, much like other SQL commands, runs within and inherits context from that session, including session variables, the current database, the current warehouse, and others.
 The context inherited depends on whether the procedure is a caller's rights procedure or an owner's rights procedure.
 Changes the stored procedure makes to the session can persist after the end of the CALL, if the stored procedure is a caller’s rights stored procedure.
 Owner’s rights stored procedures are not permitted to change session state.

 ### Caller's Rights Stored Procedures
 Caller's rights stored procedures adhere to the following rules in a session: